Keithington Variation I Dreamed Up That's Probably a Terrible Idea (2 Viewers)

 On the river, I bet into 3 players from EP, hoping/expecting a player holding strong spades to raise, which they did.
 That folded out a weak FH (someone holding 2-2-2-X-X or something like that) on the surviving board and my heart flush held up on the Holdem side.
 They verbally revealed their hand... lamenting their fold but acknowledging they didn't want to call 2 (or more) bets cold for 1/2 the pot at best.

 So it's going into the slideshow on a provisional basis.
-My regular crowd is still somewhat divided... but they were hesitant about another circus game that people were hesitant about but has now become a staple of our rotation.
+My regular crowd is still somewhat divided... but there's another circus game that people were hesitant about but has now become a staple of our rotation.
 It took a while, but what can I say - with enough time Scrotum definitely grows on you :cool

 Create an account or login to comment